microsoft/sql-spark-connector/README.md

 ### Write to a new SQL Table

-#### Important: using the `overwrite` mode will first DROP the table if it already exists in the database by default.
-Please use this option with due care to avoid unexpected data loss!
+:warning: **Important: using the `overwrite` mode will first DROP the table if it already exists in the database by default.
+Please use this option with due care to avoid unexpected data loss!**

-### When using mode `overwrite` if you do not use the option `truncate` , on recreation of the table indexes will be lost.
+:warning: **When using mode `overwrite` if you do not use the option `truncate`, on recreation of the table indexes will be lost.
 For example a columnstore table would now be a heap.
-If you want to maintain existing indexing please also specify option `truncate` with value true. i.e .option("truncate",true)
+If you want to maintain existing indexing please also specify option `truncate` with value true. i.e `.option("truncate",true)`**

 ```python
 server_name = "jdbc:sqlserver://{SERVER_ADDR}"
 database_name = "database_name"